Our blog is another pediatric office resource

 Here are some tips for summer safety:

-A cold or URI is a viral infection of the nose and throat.
-Cold viruses are spread from person to person by hand contact, and sneezing not by cold air or drafts.
+Colds or upper respiratory infections are viral infections of the nose and throat.
+Cold viruses are spread from person to person by hand contact and sneezing, not by cold air or drafts.
 Healthy children get at least six colds each year.
-Usually, fever lasts up to 3 days, congestion and throat symptoms for one week,
+Usually, fever lasts up to 3 days,

 Scarlet fever is strep throat with a rash, caused by a toxin produced by some strep bacteria.
 The complication rate is no different than the complication rate for strep throat alone.
 The red rash usually clears in 4 to 5 days.